MQL vs SQL: What Is The Real Difference for Brands?

 • Timeline: How quickly will the lead make the decision?

-• Authority: Is the lead the one who will end up making the purchase decision?
+• Authority: Is the lead the one who will make the purchase decision?

 You may also be interested in these articles: